slackapi/bolt-js/docs/_basic/listening_modals.md

 ##### Update views on submission

-You can access the value of the input blocks by accessing the `state` object. `state` contains a values object that uses the `block_id` and unique `action_id` to store the input values.
 To update a view in response to a `view_submission` request, you may pass a `response_action` of type `update` with a newly composed `view` to display in your acknowledgement.

 ```javascript